go-while/nntp-history/README.md

 - When the offset is set to a value greater than zero, the channel functions as a mechanism for adding these message-ID hashes to the BoltDB database.

-- If the `ResponseChan` channel is provided, it receives one of the following (int) values:
+- If the `IndexRetChan` channel is provided, it receives one of the following (int) values:
 ```go
   /*
   0: Indicates "not a duplicate."